Mussel: As food

 In Italy, mussels are mixed with other seafood; they are most commonly eaten steamed, sometimes with white wine, herbs, and served with the remaining water and some lemon.
-In Spain, they are consumed mostly steamed, sometimes boiling white wine, onion and herbs, and served with the remaining water and some lemon.
+In Spain, they are consumed mostly steamed, sometimes boiling, with white wine, onion and herbs, and served with the remaining water and some lemon.
 They can also be eaten as tigres, a sort of croquette using the mussel meat, shrimps and other pieces of fish in a thick bechamel then breaded and fried in the clean mussel shell.
-They are used in other sort of dishes such as rices or soups or commonly eaten canned in a pickling brine made of oil, vinegar, peppercorns, bay leaves and paprika (escabeche).
+They are used in other sorts of dishes, including rice dishes and soups, and are commonly eaten canned in a pickling brine made of oil, vinegar, peppercorns, bay leaves and paprika (escabeche).

 In Turkey, mussels are either covered with flour and fried on skewers (midye tava), or filled with rice and served cold (midye dolma) and are usually consumed after alcohol (mostly raki or beer).

-They are used in Ireland boiled and seasoned with vinegar, with the "bray" or boiling water as a supplementary hot drink.
+Mussels are used in Ireland boiled and seasoned with vinegar, with the "bray" or boiling water as a supplementary hot drink.

 In Cantonese cuisine, mussels are cooked in a broth of garlic and fermented black bean.
 In New Zealand, they are served in a chilli or garlic-based vinaigrette, processed into fritters and fried, or used as the base for a chowder.

 In Brazil, it is common to see mussels being cooked and served with olive oil, usually accompanied by onion, garlic and other herbs.
 The plate is very popular among tourists and low classes, probably because of the hot climate that favours mussels reproduction.

 In India, mussels are popular in Kerala, Maharashtra, Karnataka-Bhatkal, and Goa.
 They are either prepared with drumsticks, breadfruit or other vegetables, or filled with rice and coconut paste with spices and served hot.
 Fried mussels ('Kadukka' കടുക്ക in Malayalam) of north Kerala especially in Thalassery are a spicy, favored delicacy.